Metawidget is proudly: Open Source (OSI) Friend of the JBoss Community

 Create: the inspection results are used to choose the best UI subcomponents, depending on those available on the native platform.
 This includes support for third-party component libraries

-Web: Metawidget creates native components/taglibs for each popular Web framework, including attaching validators
+Web: Metawidget creates native components/taglibs for each popular Web technology, including attaching validators

 Desktop: Metawidget creates native Swing JComponents, optionally bound with Beans Binding (JSR 295), and native SWT Controls